 Can be used by existing rig crew – no extra personnel.

 Minimal additional equipment required.
+Simple and short rig installation process.

 Shut-in times up to five times faster than conventional human interface methods.